VaclavElias/stride-website-next/wiki/Content.md

 # optional, if true, the post will be featured in the popular section
 pupular: true
 # permlink is automatically generated based on the file name, but you can override it here
-permalink: /blog/2023-04/my-custom-link/ # this is a custom linke
+permalink: /blog/2023-04/my-custom-link/ # this is a custom link
 ---
 ```